 Shelby Bottoms Greenway & Natural Area is adjacent to Shelby Park.
 The natural area has 960 acres of forests, wetlands, streams, and open fields with hiking and biking trails.
 Bikes are available right in the parking lot, and costs $5 for one hour.
 Shelby Bottoms Greenway offers five miles of paved biking, hiking, and running trails.
 It even connects East Nashville to downtown through the John Seigenthaler Pedestrian Bridge.
 So get out there and explore!

 Visiting Nashville?
-Download TripScout on your phone and purchase the Nashville guide for $1.99 to be guided through Music City by me, TripScout, and local food and travel experts.
+Download the TripScout mobile app on your phone and purchase the Nashville guide for a local and authentic self-guided city tour curated by me, TripScout, and local food and travel experts.
+The app is free, and the guide is $1.99.